gmongaras/MetaU_Capstone/README.md

   3. If the user doesn't have an account, the user can [register](#register-page) on a different page
   4. Pressing the back button exits the app

+- <b>Note:</b> If the langauge is changed in the [Settings](#settings), then the app may take a little longer to load as it requires a model to be downloaded, but once the model is downloaded, it is kept on the phone until the langauge is changed again.

 ### Register Page
 <p align="left"><img src="https://github.com/gmongaras/MetaU_Capstone/blob/main/Images/Register%20Page.png" height="400" title="Register Page"></p>